What Makes a Good Website

 The purpose of the site may be for branding; setting a good image of you company.
 If this is the case, your site needs to be attractive and a good representation of your business.
 It is important that your site has good content.
 Think of the reasons why people will be visiting your site.
 Often they want information about your products or your business.
 The sort of information they will be looking for include prices of your goods or services, opening hours, your physical address or just general information about your products.

 Good content also produces better search engine results.
 Your website should be easy to use with clear navigation.
-The text needs to be easy to read and the site should to be easy to maintain.
-Visitors may have difficulty finding the information that they are looking for if the front page is too cluttered.
+The text needs to be easy to read and the site should be easy to maintain.
+A cluttered front page will make it harder for your visitors to fine the information they need.

 Some people who visit your site may be blind and access the site with a screen reader.
 Images are not accessible to these readers so it is important that information in an image is also available in text form.
 Make sure that all your images have alt text.
 Design your site so it functions in all the popular browsers.
 For various reasons some people use older browsers so ensure that your site is readable in these browsers.

 People access the web on a great range of devices from large computer screens to tiny mobile phones.
-The number of people using mobile phones to browse the web is growing so it is ensure that your website is responsive can be read on these tiny devices.
+The number of people using mobile phones to browse the web is growing so ensure that your website is responsive and can be read on these tiny devices as well as large TV screens.
 Make sure that people can change the size of the text in all devices.
 Your visitors will leave in frustration if they are unable to read the page.

 Your site need to be fast to load.
 You will loose customers if your site is too slow.
 Optimise your pictures to give good quality but fast download.